theory/theory.so/source/_posts/2014-09-05-sqitch-goes-vertical.md

 ### Vertically Integrated ###

-And finally, another big change: I added support for [Vertica], a very nice commercial column-store database that features partitioning and sharding support.
+And finally, another big change: I added support for [Vertica], a very nice commercial column-store database that features partitioning and sharding, among other OLAP-style functionality.
 It was originally forked from [PostgreSQL], so it was fairly straight-forward to port, though I did have to borrow a bit from the Oracle and SQLite engines, too.
 This port was essential for [work], as we're starting to use Vertical more and more, and need ways to manage changes.

 If you're using Vertica, peruse [the tutorial] to get a feel for what it's all about.
-If you want to install it, you can install it from CPAN:
+If you want to install it, you can get it from CPAN:

     cpan install App::Sqitch BDD::ODBC